 Thinning your paint will be a little bit different depending on what type of paint you are using.
 To thin your paint, begin by pulling out a small amount of paint to thin at a time.
 There is no exact consistency, but you can get your paint close to perfect with the following guidelines:

-Once you have added the water or thinner, mix your paint well with a paint stirrer.
+Once you have added the water or paint thinners, mix your paint well with a paint stirrer.

 Step 7: Test The Paint Again